For All Australia and Koh

 For All offers different varieties of essential oils as well as a fragrance-free option, Koh is fragrance free but you can buy separate essential oils to add to your bottle of Koh.

-To sum it up: while Koh vs For All may seem similar in some advertising points, their differences are substantial in terms of concentration, ingredients, usage, and the ways in which you can clean with it.
+To sum it up: while Koh and For All may seem similar in some advertising points, their differences are substantial in terms of concentration, ingredients, usage, and the ways in which you can clean with it.

 Back to blog